-Budding young scientists, conservations volunteers and advocates participated in the Nature Steward Program.
-The program discussed all things relating to nature and conservation.
+Budding young scientists, conservation volunteers and advocates participated in the Nature Steward Program across the Shire.
+Participants discovered ways to help nature at home and through local volunteering..

 Zero-tolerance approach to off-leash and wandering dogs

 Council launched an education campaign, reminding dog owners there is a zero-tolerance policy for dogs being off-leash and unrestrained.
 We also spent many months reminding our community through local media, social media and our regular printed and online newsletters that Council was increasing its proactive patrols regarding responsible pet ownership.